redhat-appstudio/rhtap-cli/docs/container-image.md

-`rhtap-cli`: Container Image
+`tssc`: Container Image
 ----------------------------

 # Abstract

-The `rhtap-cli` container image is a portable and easy-to-use tool to deploy RHTAP (Red Hat Trusted Application Pipeline) from a container manager running on your local machine.
+The `tssc` container image is a portable and easy-to-use tool to deploy RHTAP (Red Hat Trusted Application Pipeline) from a container manager running on your local machine.
 The container image is designed to enable the deployment process on Kubernetes Jobs, ArgoCD (GitOps), and other container orchestration tools.

 # Usage